cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 * Code

 CAML is unfortunately the trickiest part.
 Some of it is picked up as you go, some of it you have to _tell_ the system to __update__.
-What happens when you delete a fieldLink from a content types' elements.xml ?
+What happens when you delete a Field Link from a Content Types' elements.xml ?
 Does it get applied to your SharePoint environment right away ?
 The answer here is: No, it doesn't get applied to the SharePoint environment automatically.
 In fact, [you shouldn't even be making any changes to it after first release](http://msdn.microsoft.com/en-us/library/aa543504(v=office.14%29.aspx#sectionToggle1).

 This is what I'd call a __provisioning__ change.